senithkay/vscode-extensions-public/workspaces/choreo-extension/README.md

 By cloning a Choreo project, you are downloading a copy of the Choreo project to your local development environment.
 This option is not restricted to projects created only via the Choreo extension: it is available for all Choreo projects linked to your Choreo account.

 You can clone a project by selecting the respective project in the project tree view of the Choreo activity panel.
 This action opens the **Project Overview** panel that displays basic project-related details, including those of the components.
 Via this overview, you can click **Clone Project** to get the local copy of the project.
 If the cloning is successful, you are automatically redirected to a new VS Code workspace containing the project.

->**Tip:** Project cloning will be successful only if you have configured the SSH keys for your GitHub account.
-For more information, see [Setting up SSH keys for your GitHub account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).

 ![Project Cloning](docs/choreo-extension/images/cloning-project.gif)